 Within This Page

-The push toward sustainable design increased in the 1990s with the creation of Building Research Establishment's Environmental Assessment Method (BREEAM), the first green building rating system in the U.K. In 2000, the U.S. Green Building Council (USGBC) followed suit and developed and released criteria also aimed at improving the environmental performance of buildings through its Leadership in Energy and Environmental Design (LEED) rating system for new construction.
-Since that first release, LEED has continued to grow in prominence and to include rating systems for existing buildings and entire neighborhoods.
+The push toward sustainable design increased with the launch of Building Research Establishment's Environmental Assessment Method (BREEAM), the first green building rating system in the world.
+The U.S. Green Building Council (USGBC) followed suit and developed and released criteria also aimed at improving the environmental performance of buildings through its Leadership in Energy and Environmental Design (LEED) rating system for new construction.
+LEED has continued to grow in prominence and now includes rating systems for existing buildings, interiors, and entire neighborhoods.
 Others also responded to the growing interest and demand for sustainable design including the Green Building Initiative (GBI), which was created to assist the National Association of Homebuilders (NAHB) in promoting its Green Building Guidelines for Residential Structures.
-Although originally developed for Canada, GBI helped to make Green Globes available for use in the U.S. in 2005.
-Additional rating systems have been developed that were influenced by these early programs but are tailored to their own national priorities and requirements or seek to go beyond the limits of current policy and building practices to address broader issues of sustainability or evolving concepts such as net zero energy, and living and restorative building concepts that improve the natural environment, or those that model nature's processes.
+Originally developed for Canada, GBI helped to make Green Globes available for use in the U.S. Additional rating systems have been developed that were influenced by these early programs but are tailored to their own national priorities and requirements or seek to go beyond the limits of current policy and building practices to address broader issues of sustainability such as net zero energy, living, regenerative, and restorative building concepts that improve the natural environment, or those that model nature's processes.

-Green product standards also began to appear in the marketplace in the 1980s and increased in the 1990s.
+Green product standards have been in the marketplace since the 1980s and continue to increase in scope and number.
 Initially, many green product standards were developed in response to growing concerns for product toxicity and its impact on children's health and indoor environmental quality (IEQ).
-In the 21st century, when growing concerns over global warming and resource depletion became more prominent and supported by research, the number and type of green product standards and certifications grew.
-The focus also expanded to include a broader range of environmental issues and the impacts of products during their manufacture, use, and reuse.
+Today, when growing concerns over climate change and resource depletion are more prominent and supported by research, the number and type of green product standards and certifications continue to grow.
+The focus has also expanded to include a broader range of environmental issues and the impacts of products during their manufacture, use, and reuse.
 While there is still no universal definition of a green product, these products are intended to meet claims that they offer environmental benefits and adhere to certain standards.
-(See also Use Greener Materials)
+(See also Optimize Building Space and Material Use)

 A. Building Standards